 Normal vertebrate amphibians, such as frogs, emerge from the water as adults.
-However, the axolotl (also know as the Mexican Salamander) spends its whole life underwater, like a four-legged fish.
+However, the axolotl (also known as the Mexican Salamander) spends its whole life underwater, like a four-legged fish.
 In addition to that, it remains in its larval or "baby" stage.
 This does not, however, prevent reproduction of young larvae.
 One may ask, how can this be?
 The Mexican Salamander revealed its secret a long while back, when it was raised at the Paris Zoo.
 With the change in environment some of the axolotls lost their eggs, changed color, and became salamanders - adults at last!
 Everything was clear...
 The axolotl is, in fact, a salamander that never reaches its adult form, at least in outward appearance.
 Its internal organs, however, including those concerned with reproduction, develop normally.
 The case of the Mexican Axolotl is not unique.
 In other species of salamander, the same situation applies.

 A sexually mature adult axolotl, at age 18–24 months, ranges in length from 6 to 18 inches, although a size close to 9 inches is the most common and any length greater than 12 inches is rare.
 These swimming creatures are very interesting to look at, to say the least.
 I'll provide an image in a moment, from Wikipedia.
 If you would like to see more of this little four-legged fish, simply perform an 'image search' using your favorite search engine by using either one or both of its name variations.